-There’s nothing like an Olympic Games to leave you feeling flabby and inferior.
+There’s nothing like a chilly winter to leave you feeling flabby.

-Forget that gym membership: all it takes a quick trip to the App Store and, before you can say “Usain Bolt might be quick but I’d like to see him on Wii Fit”, you’ll have the abs of an athlete.
+Forget that gym membership: all it takes a quick trip to the App Store and, before you can say “Who needs Cross Fit when you have Wii Fit”, you’ll have the abs of an athlete.

 You’re a weight watcher

 Already doing your best to banish the pounds?
-Give your diligent dieting a boost with MyFitnessPal, a calorie-counting companion that combines food-logging with exercise data from the likes of Withings, Fitbit and Jawbone to provide an all-in-one answer to waistline control.
+Give your diligent dieting a boost with MyFitnessPal, a calorie-counting companion that combines food-logging with exercise data from the likes of Withings and Fitbit to provide an all-in-one answer to waistline control.

 With a database of more than one million meals – as well as the option to add your own – it’s a cinch to stick in those chicken nugget cheat days.